nexxira/market-laravel/README.md

 ## Translators & Non-English Speakers

 Translators are welcome to contribute to the theme.
 Please use the [WordPress translation website](https://translate.wordpress.org/projects/wp-themes/hypermarket "WordPress translation website").

-## Get Involved

-Want to contribute?
-Here's the [GitHub development repository](https://github.com/mahdiyazdani/Hypermarket "GitHub development repository").

-## Documentation

-Get started [here](https://mahdiyazdani.github.io/Hypermarket) with a collection of tutorials that cover the basics.

-## Free Support

-If you have any question(s) about using theme, please do not hesitate to check out our [support forums](https://support.mypreview.one/t/hypermarket) and start a new discussion for further assistance or clarification.

-## Support this theme

-Don't forget to rate this theme [5 shining stars](https://wordpress.org/support/theme/hypermarket/reviews/ "5 shining stars") if you like it, thanks!

-## Version 2.0 🚧

-We believe we can improve on what is already a great theme.
-Today we’re excited to announce that [Hypermarket version 2.0](https://github.com/mypreview/hypermarket) is on the horizon.

-This release will contain a huge number of improvements and bug fixes and continues our progress towards stability.
-Please keep in mind that the beta build is not meant for testing performance or production usage.